Advancing Arts Education Through Systems Improvement and Research Translation

 Dissertation:

-Her research investigated how structural, instructional, and resource-alignment strategies influence access to inquiry-based arts education in under-resourced school contexts.
-Using systems improvement methodologies, the study identified actionable levers for strengthening instructional coherence, reducing inequities, and supporting sustainable implementation.
+This research examined how structural alignment, instructional design, and resource allocation influence access to inquiry-based arts education in under-resourced contexts.
+Using systems improvement methodologies, the study identified actionable levers for increasing instructional coherence, expanding opportunity, and supporting sustainable implementation.

-This work continues to inform her leadership approach across national and institutional contexts.
+This work continues to inform her leadership across national and institutional settings.

 Research Focus Areas